wesleybasson/react-course-2-expensify-app/readme.md

 * Number of hidden expenses are shown.
 * The app is set up to run on a subdomain.
 [Click Here to see](http://expensify.equipp.co.za/)

+## App Additions

+The following additions were added over and above the original Expensify app and the enhancements that were suggested by Andrew:

+* Incomes were added
+* The Header component now has buttons for Expenses and Incomes
+* The master dashboard page now shows a budget summary

 <!-- # Git Commands

 git init - Create a new git repo